 Katie Heffelfinger studied theology at Asbury Theological Seminary and Princeton Theological Seminary.
 She holds a PhD in Hebrew Bible from Emory University.
-Katie's research interests and publications focus on lyric-informed approaches to biblical poetry and the poetics of prophetic texts.
+Katie's research interests include the potential for biblical poetry to enliven theological imagination and the role of Scripture in personal and spiritual formation.
+Katie has recently published a commentary on Isaiah 40 - 66 in the New Cambridge Bible Commentary series.
 To view Katie's profile electronically please click here

-The Revd Patrick McGlinchey (BA, BTh, MA, PhD) Lecturer in Missiology and Pastoral Theology
+The Revd Patrick McGlinchey (BA, BTh, MA, PhD) Lecturer in Missiology and Pastoral Theology Email:patrickmcglinchey@theologicalinstitute.ie

-Email:patrickmcglinchey@theologicalinstitute.ie